Bed Wetting FAQs

 Is their any risk of electrical shock?

-No, the Nytone alarm uses such a small voltages/amperage that it can't 'push' a current through your body.
-Also, if the alarm is worn properly, the contact points on the clip should never come into contact with your skin.
+No, the Nytone alarm uses such a small voltage/amperage that it can't 'push' a current through your body.
+The alarm is meant only to detect moisture, and therefore is completely safe to use.

 How long will the batteries last?